oddsdk/ts-odd/README.md

 })
 ```

-That gives us a `Program` object, with this we can create a new user session or reuse the existing session.
-There's two distinctive ways to create a user session, either by using an authentication strategy or by using something we call "confidences".
-More on the latter in a bit, let's start with the default authentication strategy.
+`wn.program` returns a `Program` object, which can create a new user session or reuse an existing session.
+There are two ways to create a user session, either by using an authentication strategy or by requesting access from another app through the "confidences" system.
+Let's start with the default authentication strategy.

 ```ts
 let session